• Courses

 And click Customize metrics.

-Then keep looking for Key Conversions.
+Then, keep looking for Key Conversions.
 They are the ones that you select as your main conversions in ad campaigns.

 Twitter Conversion Tracking: Final Words